 In the new setup of Bharat Nivas, Tamil Heritage Centre has found its footing in the life of Auroville.
 There is a space allocated for the expression of Tamil Culture especially through the programmes that link up the Auroville Community to the local and bioregional context of its existence.
 This is now housed in the basement of the Sri Aurobindo Auditorium where also the outside space under the big Peepal Tree provide a more natural atmosphere for the interactive meetings, programmes, etc. This also has in its vicinity the Gallery of the Foyer of the auditorium and Kala Kendra, where exhibitions can be held to express the essence of the Tamil Culture.
 Also the site for the new complex of Tamil Heritage Centre has been allocated near the Atithigriha, where invocation is done through regular programmes.

 Atithigriha still remains the hub of the activities of Bharat Nivas by providing the much needed infrastructural support to its activities.
 It houses the guests from India and all over the world, as well as groups of students, artists and researchers, who visit Auroville and Bharat Nivas.
 It also provides an experience of hospitality to our eminent guests of the Auroville Foundation in its vicinity.
-This has also helped us to held larger events, such as Conferences, Celebrations of Festivals and many big cultural events at the Sri Aurobindo Auditorium.
+This has also helped us to hold larger events, such as Conferences, Celebrations of Festivals and many big cultural events at the Sri Aurobindo Auditorium.

 This is a more concentrated complex of spaces that will host the senior researchers from the Indian Philosophical and Art world that are resource persons for the Indian Pavilion.
 Presently, there are two units existing in the vicinity of the Atithigriha.